 Professor of Biostatistics

-Dr. Xie is currently principal investigator of a NIH-funded statistical method R01 grant that aims to develop novel statistical methods for assessing dementia risk in Parkinson's disease and related disorders.
-She is also the principal investigator of the biostatistics and data management core for two NIH-funded neurodegenerative disease research centers: the Alzheimer's Disease Center, Center on Alpha-Synuclein Strains in Alzheimer's Disease and Related Disorders, and the frontotemporal lobar degeneration program project grant.
+Dr. Xie is currently principal investigator of an NIH-funded statistical method R01 grant that aims to develop novel statistical methods for assessing dementia risk in Parkinson's disease and related disorders.
+She is also the director and principal investigator of the biostatistics and data management core for three NIH-funded neurodegenerative disease research centers/program project grants: the Alzheimer's Disease Center, Center on Alpha-Synuclein Strains in Alzheimer's Disease and Related Disorders, and the frontotemporal lobar degeneration program project grant.
 Please see Sharon Xie's Research Lab Website for additonal details about her team members and research.

 Dr. Xie's current research goals are twofold.
-First, she continues to develop new statistical methods for measurement error problems, missing data, longitudinal analysis, survival analysis, and receiver operating characteristic (ROC) analysis in response to methodological problems that arise in her collaborative work in the research of neurodegenerative diseases (e.g., Alzheimer's disease, Parkinson's disease, frontotemporal dementia, amyotrophic lateral sclerosis) and in other collaborative research.
-She has developed new methods to reduce the biases of relative risk estimators in Cox regression models in the presence of covariate measurement error.
-She has also developed innovative methods to reduce bias in diagnostic evaluation measures for biomarkers with measurement error and to improve efficiency in survival analysis with uncertain endpoints using a validation subsample.
+First, she continues to develop new statistical methods for survival analysis, missing data, measurement error problems, high dimensional data, biomarker evaluations, and longitudinal analysis in response to methodological problems that arise in her collaborative work in the research of neurodegenerative diseases (e.g., Alzheimer's disease, Parkinson's disease, frontotemporal dementia, amyotrophic lateral sclerosis) and in other collaborative research.
+Second, she continues to study the epidemiology of neurodegenerative diseases.

 Content Area Specialties

 Survival analysis, missing data, measurement error problems, high dimensional data, biomarker evaluations, longitudinal analysis